-The U.S. Food and Drug Administration (FDA) approved glasdegib in combination with low-dose cytarabine for patients aged 75 years or older with newly diagnosed acute myeloid leukemia (AML), or who have comorbidities that preclude the use of intensive induction chemotherapy.
+The FDA approved glasdegib, in combination with low-dose cytarabine, for patients with newly diagnosed AML who are aged 75 years or older or who have comorbidities that preclude the use of intensive induction chemotherapy.

-The approval was based on results from the multicenter, open-label BRIGHT AML 1003 study, which included 115 patients with AML who met the following criteria: 75 years or older, severe cardiac disease, Eastern Cooperative Oncology Group performance status score ≤2, or baseline serum creatinine >1.3 mg/dL.
+The agency’s decision was based on results from the multicenter, open-label BRIGHT AML 1003 study, which included 115 patients with AML who met the following criteria: 75 years or older, severe cardiac disease, Eastern Cooperative Oncology Group performance status score ≤2, or baseline serum creatinine >1.3 mg/dL.

 Patients were randomized 2:1 to receive glasdegib 100 mg/day with low-dose cytarabine (20 mg subcutaneously twice daily on days 1 to 10 of a 28-day cycle; n=77) or low-dose cytarabine alone (n=38).

 With a median follow-up of 20 months, median overall survival was 8.3 months (range = 4.4-12.2 months) for the glasdegib arm and 4.3 months (range= 1.9-5.7 months) for the cytarabine-alone arm (hazard ratio = 0.46; 95% CI 0.30-0.71; p=0.0002).

 The most common AEs (occurring in ≥20% of patients) included anemia, fatigue, hemorrhage, febrile neutropenia, musculoskeletal pain, nausea, edema, thrombocytopenia, dyspnea, decreased appetite, dysgeusia, mucositis, constipation, and rash.